At Harvard, Grad Students Form A Picket Line Over Wages, Health Care And Protections

 Negotiations between the two sides are ongoing, but the union — which represents about 4,400 student workers — said an agreement is not close to being met.
 Representatives with Harvard Graduate Students Union-UAW accused the university of neglecting several issues that students have faced for years.

-The strike began on the last day of the fall semester, impacting thousands of students preparing for final exams.
+The strike began on the last day of classes for the fall semester, impacting thousands of students preparing for final exams.

 "Our negotiations have not yielded a fair agreement," Ege Yumusak, a Ph.D. candidate on the bargaining committee, told NPR.